Electricity price statistics

-Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the second half of 2020 compared with the second half of 2021.
+Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the first half of 2021 compared with the first half of 2022.
 For comparison purposes the national currencies were used.
 For energy prices, comparing year on year instead of semester on semester is most meaningful to avoid seasonal effects.
-Year on year, the total prices increased in all except two EU Member States.
-The biggest increase is observed in Estonia (50.2 %), followed by Sweden (49.3 %) and Cyprus (35.7 %).
+Year on year, the total prices increased in all except five EU Member States.
+The biggest increase is observed in Czechia (61.8 %), followed by Latvia (59.4 %) and Denmark (57.3 %).
 Energy and supply costs mainly drove the increase.
-Slovakia (-5.8 %) and Hungary (-0.13 %) were the only two EU countries to record the largest decreases.
+The Netherlands (-53.6 %) and Slovenia (-16.4 %) were the two EU countries to record the largest decreases.
 These decreases are driven by measures taken to alleviate electricity costs.

 In Map 1, electricity prices for household consumers in the first half of 2022 are shown in purchasing power standard (PPS), grouping the available countries in six categories, with electricity price categories ranging from above 26.9 PPS per 100 kWh to below 15.3 PPS per 100 kWh.
 The final burden for the consumer depends on their own consumption.
 Electricity prices based on purchasing power standard were highest in Romania (44.6) and Czechia (38.9).
 The lowest electricity prices based on the purchasing power standard were observed in the Netherlands (5.2) and Malta (14.6).